BeOpinion/action-smart-ci-triggers/README.md

 - `environment`: The environment designated by the label
 - `service`: The service designated by the label
+- `region`: The region used for staging environments

 This action return an array of contexts under the `contexts` output.